April 1, 2025

-Honors those who achieve success on and off the basketball court
+Honors those who win with integrity on and off the court

 The Skip Prosser Man of the Year award honors those who not only achieve success on the basketball court but who display moral integrity on and off it as well.